vgel/jpeg-decode-talk/slides.md

 ```

 <!--
-And finally, we can call that function repeatedly in a loop, reading all the segments and putting them into a dictionary based on their kind str.
+And finally, we can call that function repeatedly in a loop, reading all the segments and putting them into a dictionary based on their kind string.
 -->

 ---